cap-js/docs/advanced/odata.md

 ::: warning
 The full support of Open Types (`@open`) in OData is currently available for the Java Runtime only.
-The Node.js runtime supports the feature only in REST Adapter as well as for parameters and return types of actions and functions.
+The Node.js runtime supports the feature only for the REST Adapter when using parameters and return types of actions and functions.
 :::